nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication.md

   </tr>
 </table>

-The code that identifies the medication.
+The code that identifies the medication or medical device.

 A SNOMED dm+d code **MUST** be supplied, if available.